denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

-"conversational," text-based, model of human computer-interaction developed in the 1960s, coexists with the later, graphic-based "direct-interaction" modes of interaction in the innards of every modern mobile phone, game console, or tablet.[^8] The same can be said about "low-level" assembly languages and their alternatives like FORTRAN, LISP, and COBOL, continuously in use since the 1950s alongside their modern descendants.
+"conversational," text-based, model of human computer-interaction developed in the 1960s, coexists with the later, graphic-based "direct-interaction" modes of interaction in the innards of every modern mobile phone, game console, or tablet.[^8] The same can be said about "low-level" assembly languages, continuously in use since the 1950s alongside their modern descendants.

 For the purposes of our conversation, which concerns the paradoxically conflicting nature of electromagnetic inscription, at once enduring and ephemeral, we may separate the formation of electromagnetic composites into three historical periods, each leaving behind a distinctive media sediment.
+A summary of that history is as follows:

 First, with the advance of telecommunications, we observe the increasing admixture of human-readable text and machine-readable code.
 Removable storage